 Some people love and support the free market.
 Others wish to do away with it altogether.
 However, unless one lives in a cave, it is not possible to avoid, ignore, or wish away capitalism.
 The debate about the free market's advantages and disadvantages is an old one, and it will not be going away or getting resolved anytime soon.

 We would argue that with enough imagination and research, a product or service can be created to address almost every area of female inequality in societies, cultures, and regions across the world.

 The most challenging and rewarding part of being a feminist entrepreneur is the beginning.
 You need to intensively research every single aspect of the problem you wish to address!
 It may require working in the field.
 To truly know the viability of your product you will have many interviews.
 You may even do academic research.

 It may take years and will definitely require thinking and imagining 'outside the box'.
-But with enough research and thinking, a business product or service will emerge in your imagination!
+With enough research and thinking, a business product or service will emerge.

 Remember we are not talking about just women owning business or journalists talking about women's issues.
 That's already been said and done.
 We are talking about products or services that directly reduce female inequality everywhere in the world!!
 That is where the revolution lies!

 How can I make a living from making a difference?

 There are already books on female entrepreneurs or 'femmepreneurs'!
 We are writing a book on how to be EcoFeminist Entrepreneurs.
 A femmepreneur is a woman who owns a business.
 A feminist entrepreneur is a woman or man who creates a product or service that, in a holistic, practical and measurable way, supports gender equality.